viebel/klipse/README.md

 We have 4 kinds of ReasonML snippets:

 1. Code Evaluation
-2. Transpilation to javascript
+2. Transpilation to JavaScript
 3. Tranpilation to Ocaml
 4. Transpilation from Ocaml

-Here is the javascript tag that you need to setup for embedding ReasonML snippets on your page:
+Here is the JavaScript tag that you need to setup for embedding ReasonML snippets on your page:

 ```html
 <link rel="stylesheet" type="text/css" href="https://storage.googleapis.com/app.klipse.tech/css/codemirror.css">